 - Residence for students.

-Teaching is imparted through lectures, demonstrations, tutorials, practical classes, visits, guided study tour and surveys on health problems.
+Teaching is imparted through lectures, tutorials, demonstrations, practical classes, institutional visits, guided study tour and surveys on health problems.
 Teaching aids such as overhead projectors, slide projectors, multimedia projectors, laser pointers and television with various video cassettes, computers with teaching CD ROMs are used in the teaching of students.

 Student attendance is recorded in attendance registers.
 Regular attendance is compulsory and students are liable for fine of taka one hundred per day for failing to attend classes without permission.
 Students are eligible to appear in the Dhaka University professional examinations only if they have minimum 75% attendance in classes in the respective subject.
 An academic calendar is provided to every student to help him/her understand the schedule for the year.
 Every student is also assigned to a particular member of the faculty for guidance with regard to individual problems.

 Student assessments are made through periodic class examinations: Item, Card and Term (written, oral and practical) examinations.